qinghuading513/diagnostic-of-Q-G-omega-equation/README.md

 ifort diabatic.term3.f

-Based on these monthly fields of terms 1 to 3, we further calculate their linear trends in the annual mean fields using various conventional approaches, which are not detailed here.
+Based on these monthly fields of terms 1 to 3, we further calculate their linear trends in the annual mean fields using various conventional approaches, which are listed below.

 References